pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 ## Version 1.3 September 2022
 Version updated to support Splunk Add-on for Google Cloud Platform version 4.0.0 and Data Manager 1.7 (or later)

-Includes minor bugfixes
+- Includes minor bugfixes
-Updates to sourceypes for compatability with new add-on.
+- Updates to sourceypes for compatability with new add-on.
 Noting that this is backwards compatible with eariler versions of the sourcetypes in previous releases.
-New macros:
+- New macros:
  "gcp_sourcetype_xx"= these support the new add-on sourcetypes - only change these if Add-On updates new sourcetypes "gke_internal_xx"= these are included to remove internal "noise" from gke service messages.
 (Infrastructure Activity dashboard).
 You can update this according to your requirements

+## Version 1.3.1 September 2022
+Minor fixes

 Known Issue with Splunk 8.2 onwards:
 If using the accelerated version with tstats searches, warnings will be shown on all dashboards.
 These messages can be ignored.